the-code-camp/devsecops/labs/static-analysis/README.md

 - login: `admin`
 - password: `admin`

-It will ask you to set new password, `admin2` is fine.
+It will ask you to set new password, `P@ssword1234` is fine.

+After logging in, a popup will appear with two buttons: 'Let's go' and `'Later'`.
+Click on `'Later'` to proceed.

 This is a new SonarQube server with no projects set up, but you can browse the rules it uses.